Driving the Icefields Parkway

 If you’re visiting Banff, you really won’t have done it justice unless you’ve driven the Icefields Parkway.
 Most people plan their trips around being in either Banff or Jasper, but totally underestimate how much time they’ll want to spend on the drive between.

 Sure it’s only 233km or about 3-4 hours drive, but you could easily spend weeks, months or even years exploring it (I know we have) .
 Do yourself a favour; plan to spend at least a whole day driving between Lake Louise and Jasper..
 I guarantee you won’t regret it.
+We also seriously recommend renting a car to do the drive so that you have the freedom to stop wherever you like.
+You can compare car rental prices here

 The Icefields Parkway has a reputation for being one of the world’s most beautiful drives.
 To give you an idea why; here are our top 11 things to see on the Icefields Parkway